CaptainSapphire/PH-s-Blog/_posts/2024-10-10-Reyes-Adobe-experience.md

 # How did Volunteering at Reyes Adobe go?

-# Context
+## Context
-The Reyes Adobe Celebration is hosted each year, and happens on a Saturday and a Sunday.
+The Reyes Adobe Celebration is hosted each year and happens over the weekend.
-My brother, in boyscouts, marched in the Saturday parade.
+My brother, in Boy Scouts, marched in the Saturday parade.
-The second day, I was there to earn my volunteering credit for NHS.
+On the second day, I was there to earn my volunteering credit for NHS.

-# A Breakdown
+## A Breakdown
-the drive
+### the Drive
+My call time was 10:30 am.
+I spent my morning preparing my bag and getting ready.
+I wore some comfortable clothes, leggings and an oversized t-shirt with a cap.
-signing in
+### signing in
-bookmarks
+### bookmarks
-museum
+### museum

-# Final Thoughts
+## Final Thoughts

 !["Email"](https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/October%202024/Screenshot%202024-10-09%209.43.29%20AM.png?raw=true)